AndreiIgna/if-menu/readme.txt

 WordPress provides [a lot of functions](http://codex.wordpress.org/Conditional_Tags) which can be used to create custom rules for almost any combination that a theme/plugin developer can think of.

-= Who made that really cool icon =

-Got the icons from here https://dribbble.com/shots/1045549-Light-Switches-PSD, so giving the credit to Louie Mantia

 == Screenshots ==

 1. Enable visibility rules for Menu Items